1618G/positvenrg-remix/UPDATE-RENDER-ENV.md

 ## 🔒 Security Improvements Made

 ### ✅ **API Key Security:**
-- Old key: `AIzaSyA1883Y6gFZrwLPpfAQdeHFtWvIo6y2svw` (COMPROMISED - REGENERATED)
+- Old key: (COMPROMISED - REGENERATED - Do not use)
-- New key: `AIzaSyCNSbxV3B_fyUoX7WqG5pfF5Ye4Rb7krmQ` (SECURE - RESTRICTED)
+- New key: Get from https://aistudio.google.com/apikey (Add to .env file only)

 ### ✅ **Google Cloud Console:**
 - Created new API key with service restrictions